Silesians/Economic_Related_Database/README.md

 # Holder-Requestor-Data

-# Data Warehouse Project
+# Repositary

-This project involves developing a data warehouse using SQLite, with a focus on data preprocessing using Python.
-The datasets pertain to banks accessing the Federal Reserve.
+This repository is used to store and update dataset for financial instituitions that have or have requested access to Federal Reserve Bank financial services.

 ## Data Sources

-All datasets are stored in the `Data_Warehouse` directory.
-Below is a log of the files and their respective download dates.
+All imported and updated datasets will be stored in this repositary while also stored in 'Data_Warehouse' folder locally.
+Below is the log of the files and their respective download dates.

 | File Name            | Description                                 | Download(Update) Date |
 |----------------------|---------------------------------------------|-----------------------|